 (b) An uncapped 2% net smelter royalty over any future production over Sandfire Resources 100% held subsidiary Tshukudu Exploration Limited’s circa 8,000km2 licence holding in the Kalahari Copperbelt (including the area covered by PL190/2008 that is outside of the T3 project, in which Tshukudu Exploration Limited holds a beneficial (but not legal) interest in).

 Map of licence area covered by Royalty highlighting A4

-A feasibility study is anticipated for the combined T3 and A4 projects.
+A feasibility study for T3 and A4 projects can be found below: